elaraproject/elara-hub/content/library-plans.md

 `elara-gfx` should have three main APIs:

 - `GfxRenderer`, which is common graphics rendering layer like SDL (just with the ability to render both on the CPU and the GPU)
-- `GPUCompute`, which is an OpenGL wrapper for GPU computations (like CUDA)
+- `GPUCompute`, which is an OpenGL wrapper for GPU computations (like CUDA), inspired by [this](https://github.com/DanRuta/GPGPU)
 - `Platform`, a very low-level API to do things like window creation, event listening, etc.

+Again, it aims to eventually be zero-dependency, which means that you do need to write OpenGL boilerplate initialization code yourself.

 Crucially `elara-gfx` **should not** implement any math functions.
 That is what `elara-math` and `elara-array` does.